 Our amusement rides are managed for safety through their asset lifetime in line with applicable national or local legal requirements.
-Merlin's fundamental approach to ride safety was found to be suitable and sufficiently robust.
-It is well supported by the positive attitudes of its people at all levels in the organisation

 Our operational, engineering and safety processes, together with our quality checks and inspections cover:

 - I Designing, manufacturing and testing. - 2 Transporting, assembling, installing and commissioning. - 3 Operating, cleaning, maintaining, inspecting and testing. - 4 Day-to-day use by guests.